EricMFink/PRcasebook/Chapters/Part 3 - Duty of Care/Malpractice.md

 The given instructions were incorrect for several reasons.
 It was properly preserved because there was an objection to Instruction No. 2 in the submitted instructions.

 Kentucky law does not provide for an exception for attorney liability for errors in judgment.
 A case relied on by the Court of Appeals, _Daugherty v.
 Runner_, stated that misjudgment of the law will generally not render a lawyer liable.
-However, _Daugherty_ did not state that a lawyer can never be held liable for an error in judgment.
+However, Daugherty did not state that a lawyer can never be held liable for an error in judgment.
 The tendered instructions did not advise the jury that it had to be an error of law which precluded liability, nor did it inform the jury that there are circumstances in which misjudgment of the law could be a basis for liability.
 There can be many circumstances in which lawyers can commit errors of judgment which deviate from the standard of care.
 Whether an error of judgment is legal malpractice is a question of fact for the jury.

 Vimont offered an expert, Manning Warren, to evaluate the methods undertaken by Garrett to assist the company in its shareholders dispute.
 Specifically, Warren testified that Garrett should have pursued an administrative process with the Department of Insurance to join the Vimont group to the Pavenstedt agreement which, if successful, would have resulted in the shareholders maintaining control of Equitania and would have resolved the issue.
 This would have avoided a prolonged battle with Pavenstedt and would have avoided spending over two million dollars by buying the stock.
 They also would have avoided the issues with the Department of Insurance regarding change of control as a result of their purchase.
 It was their conclusion that Garrett committed ongoing malpractice by failing to advise them of change of control issues.
 Warren further testified that it was a deviation to fail to pursue this option.

 However, it is apparently undisputed that the Department of Insurance would not have approved a Pavenstedt sale even if it had been properly submitted.

 Kentucky should not allow lawyers to avoid liability for committing errors in judgment which the average reasonably prudent lawyer would not commit.
 Any avoidance of liability should only be allowed for errors of judgment made in absolute good faith.

 Here, Garrett failed to plead or present evidence regarding her alleged errors in judgment so as to justify her decision.
 The error in judgment instruction indirectly required the jury to define and understand abstract legal principles.
 The jury could not have reasonably understood the distinction between errors in judgment and legal malpractice.
 It is of interest to note that the instruction provided by Vimont in this case is similar to the instructions provided in Daugherty.

-The proper jury instruction must follow a form similar to that in _Palmore_:
+The proper jury instruction must follow a form similar to that in _Palmore_ :

 > It was the duty of Defendant in undertaking the legal representation of Plaintiff to exercise the degree of care and skill expected of a reasonably competent lawyer acting under similar circumstances.
 If you are satisfied from the evidence that Defendant failed to comply with this duty and that such failure was a substantial factor causing the loss, you will find for Plaintiff; otherwise you will find for Defendant.

-This instruction form contains the elements prescribed in Daugherty without requiring the jury to understand abstract legal principles.
+This instruction form contains the elements prescribed in _Daugherty_ without requiring the jury to understand abstract legal principles.
 The jury is able to determine from the evidence whether there was a breach of duty and whether that breach caused the loss.

 Consequently, under the circumstances regarding the instructions, this matter is reversed and remanded.
 The decisions of the Court of Appeals and the trial court are reversed and this matter is remanded to the trial court for a jury determination as to all factual issues.

-# Questions
+\halfsep

+\Begin{questions}

-Why was Garrett's advice unsound?
+1. Why was Garrett's advice unsound?
 What was her defense?

-How should juries evaluate malpractice claims alleging violations of the duty of care?
+2. How should juries evaluate malpractice claims alleging violations of the duty of care?
 What is the correct standard of liability?

-What did the court mean by: "Any avoidance of liability should only be allowed for errors of judgment made in absolute good faith"?

-How would you define the "reasonably prudent lawyer"?

-_Causation of Harm_

-Clients can recover for malpractice only if their attorney's negligence was both:

-- the "factual" or "but for" cause; and

-- proximate cause of a legally cognizable harm.

-An attorney who is negligent but causes no harm is not liable for malpractice.

-Courts typically apply the "suit within a suit" or "trial within a trial" doctrine to legal malpractice actions.
-Under this doctrine, the factfinder must determine not only how the attorney's breach of duty affected the action, but also how the action would have ended without the breach of duty.
-In other words, the client must prove that the attorney's breach of duty caused a foreseeably worse outcome.

-Accordingly, an attorney is not liable for malpractice if the client's injury was inevitable.
-For example, an attorney who negligently fails to file an action with no chance of success is not liable for negligence.
-But what if the action had a small chance of success?
-And what if the action had no chance of success, but still had settlement value?

-In an action for transactional malpractice, the client must prove that the attorney's breach of duty caused a worse outcome than non-breach would have caused.
-For example, the client could show that alternative actions would have produced a better result.

-The client must also prove that the attorney's negligence was the proximate cause of the injury.
-In other words, the plaintiff must provide that a reasonable attorney under the circumstances would have foreseen the injury.

-In theory, causation is a straightforward concept.
-Attorneys are liable for malpractice only if their actions caused a harm that they could have foreseen.
-But in practice, causation of harm and foreseeability can be difficult to determine in the face of diverse probabilities and uncertain counterfactuals.

-For example, consider the following scenarios:

-- The attorney advises the client not to accept a $10,000 settlement for a $100,000 damages claim, and the jury rules for the defendant.

-- The attorney advises the client not to accept a $10,000 settlement for a $100,000 damages claim, and the judge grants the defendant's motion for summary judgment.

-- The attorney advises the client not to accept a $10,000 settlement for a $100,000 damages claim, and the judge grants the defendant's motion to dismiss.

-- Before discovery, the attorney advises the client not to accept a $10,000 settlement for a $100,000 damages claim before discovery.
-After discovery, the client accepts a $5,000 settlement.

-- The attorney advises the client to accept a $10,000 settlement for a $100,000 damages claim, and the client later obtains a $50,000 settlement.

-- The attorney advises the client to accept a $10,000 settlement for a $100,000 damages claim.
-The client accepts the settlement, but could have obtained a $20,000 settlement.

-In each of these circumstances, has the attorney caused a foreseeable harm?

-# <a href="https://scholar.google.com/scholar_case?case=12689582563538777092">Daugherty v.
-Runner, 581 S.W.2d 12 (Ky.
+\End{questions}

+# Harm Caused by the Breach

+\case{Daugherty v.
+Runner}{581 S.W.2d 12}{Ky.
 Ct.
 App.
-1978)</a>

-_Summary:_ Lula Daugherty Roach died in the hospital after a car accident.
-Runner represented Roach's estate, and filed an action against the other driver, but not against the hospital.
-The estate eventually hired another attorney to file a medical malpractice action, but it was barred by the statute of limitations.
-The estate filed a malpractice action against Runner for failing to file a medical malpractice action.
-The jury found for Runner, but also held that the estate would have recovered $146k in a medical malpractice action.
-The court of appeals affirmed, holding that Runner did not necessarily violate the duty of care.
+1978}

+### HAYES, Judge.

 This appeal is from a judgment entered pursuant to a jury verdict which exonerated the appellee, an attorney, from the charges of legal malpractice.
 The charges of the legal malpractice claim arose from a medical malpractice cause of action on behalf of the deceased, Lula Daugherty Roach.
 This type of action is commonly referred to as a "suit within a suit."
 The basis for the legal malpractice claim is that appellee Runner, while representing the deceased Roach for injuries sustained in an automobile accident, failed to pursue a medical malpractice claim by the estate of Roach against the hospital where Roach was treated for her injuries after her accident and against the doctors who treated her, until her claim was barred by the statute of limitations.